guaccomolley/Automatic-Data-Retrieval-Project/README.md

   6. Making ASCII columns from the most important string columns to provide names without diacritics.
   7. Normalising **knihovna_psc** on 5 digits
   8. The dates are transformed on **datetime** according to ISO 8601 standard.
-  9. Exporting dataframe as CSV file with UTF-8 + BOM, so it can be used in SQL or Excel.
+  9. Exporting dataframe as CSV file with UTF-8 encoding.

 ##